jmarkstar/TuristHelper/README.md

 # TuristHelper

-TuristHelper is a app for a demo, It is using retorfit 2, gson, google maps v2, butterknife, glide and support design lib.
+TuristHelper is a app for a demo, It is using retorfit 2, realm, gson, google maps v2, butterknife, glide and support design lib.

 The app is consuming the apis of foursquare and googleapis for directions.